Bryan-2680/Cybersecurity-GRC-portfolio/projects/security-audit/audit-report.md

 ## 4. Risk Assessment

 ### Risk 1: Weak Access Controls
-Users may have excessive permissions or shared accounts, increasing the risk of unauthorised access.
+Users may have excessive permissions or retain access after role changes, increasing the risk of unauthorised access and segregation of duties conflicts.

 **Impact:** High
 **Likelihood:** Medium